Oblique subduction: Strain partitioning

 Strain partitioning is a form of deformation.
 In oblique subduction zone, strain partitioning is initiated into trench parallel component and trench normal component.
 The trench parallel component is accommodated by localized shear zones (short-term deformation) or trench parallel strike slip fault systems (long-term deformation) in the overriding plates.
 Likewise, this component commonly leads to the formation of forearc slivers.
 The trench normal component is taken up by thrust structures.
 These thrusts are generally discontinuous and their geometries change progressively.

 Short-term deformation: Localized shear zone

-Short-term deformation is mainly elastic and acts at human time scale.
+Short-term deformation is mainly elastic and acts at human time scale (i.e. perceptible during a human lifetime, unlike changes that take place on a geologic time scale).
 When the denser plate subducts beneath the upper plate, they are coupled at the interface (i.e. plate coupling).
 The process of plate coupling thus generates tectonic force that follows the subduction direction.

 The orientation of tectonic force gradually rotates toward the trench normal direction.
 This attributes to the decline of trench parallel component when the force leaves the plate coupling zone.
 In this way, only the frontal part, rather than the whole upper plate, is dragged by the subducting slab.